adamwdraper/Numeral-js/README.md

 4. Add your tests to the files in `/tests`

-5. To test your tests, run `grunt test`
+5. To test your tests, run `grunt`

-6. When all your tests are passing, run `grunt release` to minify all files
+6. When all your tests are passing, run `grunt build` to minify all files

-7. Submit a pull request.
+7. Submit a pull request to the `develop` branch.

 ### Languages